citp/BlockSci/README.rst

 	blocksci_parser --output-directory bitcoin-data update rpc --username [user] --password [pass] --address [ip] --port [port]

 BlockSci can be kept up to date with the blockchain by setting up a cronjob to periodically run the parser command.
-Updates to the parser should not noticably impact usage of the analysis library.
+Updates to the parser should not noticeably impact usage of the analysis library.
 It is recommended that the Blockchain be kept approximately 6 blocks back from the head of the chain in order to avoid imperfect reorg handling in BlockSci.

 For example you can set BlockSci to update hourly and stay 6 blocks behind the head of the chain via adding